Aarif1430/ANPR-Convolutional-Neural-Network/README.md

 ## CNN image recgnition
 The invidivdual segments are feed to trained CNN for recongnition and output is saved in string format.

+## Credits

+The project was inspired by [Micheal_Nelson](http://neuralnetworksanddeeplearning.com/).
+The idea was to solve a real world problem using concepts described in book.
+[3Blue1Brown](https://www.youtube.com/watch?v=aircAruvnKk&t=7s) has also got a good playlist on neural networks for indepth understanding of backpropagation.